 How to use diaper pail refills?

-Parents who have bought a diaper pail should know that the refills of the diaper pail is different from the ordinary garbage bag, unlike the ordinary garbage bag, as long as you put the diaper in and wait for it to be filled before throwing it away.
+Parents who have bought a diaper pail should know that the refills of the diaper pail are different from the ordinary garbage bag, unlike the ordinary garbage bag, as long as you put the diaper in and wait for it to be filled before throwing it away.

 Because it needs to match the function of the diaper pail and maximize the advantage of the diaper pail refills, parents should learn how to use this unique refill correctly.

-How often should you throw diaper pail refills? how many diapers can a diaper pail hold?
+How often should you throw diaper pail refills?
+How many diapers can a diaper pail hold?
 These are all things that inexperienced parents should know, and it doesn't matter if you don't know.

 The following article will tell you exactly what to do.